-According to the Blackbaud Charitable Giving Report, online giving now accounts for 12% of a nonprofit’s total revenue (18% for small nonprofits) and those numbers will continue to rise in coming years.
+According to the 2024 Trends in Giving Report by Blackbaud, online giving accounts for 13.4% of small nonprofits’ total revenue, 8.3% for medium nonprofits, and 4.1% for large nonprofits—and those numbers will continue to rise in coming years.

-It’s also important to know that 28% of online donations are made on a mobile device.
-Having a mobile-compatible website is now a standard best practice and that is especially true for your nonprofit’s donation pages.
+It’s also important to know that 45% of online donations are made on a mobile device, and as a result, having a mobile-responsive website and donation pages are now standard best practices.

 1) Ensure that your donation page(s) match the branding of your website and are hosted on your website domain.

-To accommodate the preferences of all donors, the Coral Reef Alliance accepts four types of payments – credit cards, bank accounts (ACH), PayPal, and Venmo.
+To accommodate the preferences of all donors, the Coral Reef Alliance accepts five types of payments – Google Pay, PayPal, Venmo, credit cards, and bank transfers (ACH payments).

 2) Add a monthly giving option to your primary donation page and create an additional donation page where monthly giving is the only option.

-Monthly donors give $25 per month – or $300 per year, and accounts for 28% of all online revenue to nonprofits, according to the M+R Benchmarks Report.
+Monthly donors give $24 per month – or $288 per year (compared to the average one-time gift of $126), and account for 31% of all online revenue to nonprofits, according to the M+R Benchmarks Report.
 Thus, securing more monthly donors should be a high priority for your nonprofit.

 As a best practice, your primary donation page should include an option for donors to upgrade their one-time donation to monthly, for example, Feeding America.
 Some nonprofits choose to have monthly giving set as the default on their primary donation page, but doing so can result in accidental monthly giving sign-ups.
 If you set monthly giving as the default on your primary donation page, provide easy instructions to opt out of monthly giving to not alienate your donors.